HedgehogDevelopment/HedgehogDevelopment.github.io/razl/script.markdown

 ## Razl Script

-Start from version 2.1 of Razl it is possible to create XML documents that define the connections and operations Razl should perform.
+Razl allows the user to to create XML documents that define connections to Sitecore servers and the operations Razl should perform on those servers.
 These can then be executed from the Command Prompt or build scripts.

 ### Command line parameters

 The command line parameters Razl accepts from the command line are as follows:

-1) **/script** Specifies the path to the script file
+1. **/script** Specifies the path to the script file
-2) **/TLS12** when passed the value "true", Razl enables the TLS 1.2 protocol when communicating with the webserver
+2. **/TLS12** when passed the value "true", Razl enables the TLS 1.2 protocol when communicating with the webserver

 To run a Razl script with TLS 1.2 enabled, use a command similar to: